 Kurt demands—of himself and his team—meticulous preparation at every stage of a case.
-Such intense preparation gives him extraordinary control to entertain settlement negotiations from a position of strength and to provide ongoing expertise in creating solid appellate court arguments to affirm contested wins.
+Such intense preparation is not only laser-focused on winning at trial and defending those wins on appeal, but also gives him extraordinary control to entertain settlement negotiations from a position of strength.

 Kurt’s formidable courtroom experience is best illustrated by the extremely complex, high-stakes disputes some of the world’s most innovative companies entrust to him.
 He has won numerous cases involving novel litigation strategies throughout patent law.
-He led the appellate teams in two precedent-setting cases—one modifying patent law to make it easier to avoid infringement or argue invalidity for many thousands of overbroad patents (Williamson v.
+He has also led the appellate teams in two precedent-setting cases—one modifying patent law to make it easier to avoid infringement or argue invalidity for many thousands of overbroad patents (Williamson v.
 Citrix), and another rejecting the use of the 25% rule-of-thumb for calculating a reasonable royalty for infringement damages (Uniloc v.
 Microsoft).
-He also leads the team representing Carl Zeiss AG in a massive high-stakes global litigation against Nikon Corp.

-Kurt’s innovation extends to his approach to client relationships.
-Years before most law firms were thinking about alternative fee arrangements (AFAs), Kurt began tailoring AFA’s to meet clients’ business needs.
+Kurt’s innovation extends to his approach to the business aspects of the practice, bringing unprecedented creativity and entrepreneurialism—as well as a willingness to share risk with clients—to the fee aspects of litigation engagements.
+Years before most law firms were thinking about alternative fee arrangements, Kurt began tailoring AFAs to meet clients’ business needs.
 In 2009, long-time Fish client Microsoft established a fixed-fee pricing approach for patent cases that formed the basis of Microsoft’s 2017 announcement that it planned to move 90% of its legal work to AFAs.

 Kurt is one of the architects behind the renowned Fish teamwork approach—developing customized, seamless, scalable groups with deep fluency across technologies and venues for each case.
-This technique helps Fish dominate across venues—U.S. District Court, the U.S. Court of Appeals for the Federal Circuit, the International Trade Commission (ITC), and the Patent Trial and Appeal Board (PTAB).
+This technique helps Fish dominate across venues—U.S. District Courts, the U.S. Court of Appeals for the Federal Circuit, the U.S. International Trade Commission, and the Patent Trial and Appeal Board.